Pravargav/Amadeus/SAC/sentences/imp.md

 -> I missed checking this week’s shift details earlier.

 -> It looks like your tickets haven’t been updated yet.
-Could you please check once?
+Could you please check once?(passive form of present perfect tense)

 -> Did he go to the office?